liamtbo/Fashion_mnist/README.md

 ![](img/cross_entropy/cost_on_training_data.png)

 As we can see in the next image, specifically it looks like after epoch 5, we see the accuracy rate of change severely drop off.
 This phase of training wastes a lot of computing power and is the result of the network overfitting.
-A neural network overfitting to it's training data is not productive for applying the netowrk to any sort of validation data or real-world scenerios and is best to avoid.
+A neural network overfitting to it's training data is not productive for applying the network to any sort of validation data or real-world scenerios and is best to avoid.

 ![](img/cross_entropy/Accuracy_training_data.png)